Welcome to What is stress management about?

 - It was the fastest way to make money in all the programs we checked out.
 My husband wrote a review on all the programs which you can check out in the top menu.
-This one stills stands as the number one
+This one still stands as the number one

-- The community I believe is what really sets this one off because they are so helpful and engaging with each other.
+- The community I believe is what really sets this one apart because they are so helpful and engaging with each other.
 You don’t have to wait very long (minutes) before you get an answer to your question.

 We both have our own websites where we help people to find the answers.

 My website is about type 1 diabetes because I found there just was not enough information out there about it and so many were struggling to even understand it.